William Berry Park

 About the Location

-William Berry Park is a 29.23-acre park located in the East Harriet and Linden Hills neighborhoods of Minneapolis, Minnesota.
-The park is part of the larger Minneapolis Chain of Lakes Regional Park and is connected to Lake Harriet Parkway and Lake Calhoun Parkway via the William Berry Parkway, which is part of the Grand Rounds Scenic Byway.
+Tucked between Lake Harriet and Bde Maka Ska lies William Berry Park, a 29.23-acre haven in Minneapolis' East Harriet and Linden Hills neighborhoods.
+The park is part of the Minneapolis Chain of Lakes Regional Park and connects to the surrounding lake parkways via William Berry Parkway, a segment of the Grand Rounds Scenic Byway.

-Originally named Interlachen Park, it was renamed in 1916 to honor William Morse Berry, who served as the first Superintendent of the Minneapolis park system from 1885 to 1906.
-Berry played a crucial role in developing Minneapolis's celebrated park system from its inception.
+The park wasn't always known by its current name.
+Originally called Interlachen Park, it was renamed in 1916 to honor William Morse Berry, the first Superintendent of Minneapolis parks who served from 1885 to 1906.
+Berry was instrumental in establishing the foundation of what would become Minneapolis's celebrated park system.

 All Features & Facilities